traefik/traefik/docs/content/migration/v2-to-v3.md

     ```

 In v2, Pilot configuration was deprecated and ineffective,
-it is now unsupported and would prevent Traefik to start.
+it is now unsupported and will prevent Traefik to start.

 #### Remediation